Menu

 Q: Can I change the day that my payment is due?

-As an marbles customer, you can enjoy the benefit of choosing a monthly payment date to suit you.
+As a marbles customer, you can enjoy the benefit of choosing a monthly payment date to suit you.
 What’s more, you can change this three times per year free of charge.

 Q: How can I make a payment?

 You can pay using any of the methods shown on your statement including online, by cheque or by phone – whichever works best for you.
 Or if you prefer, you can choose from various Direct Debit options including making the payment requested on your statement, the boosted amount, the full outstanding balance or a fixed amount.
 You can set up a Direct Debit via your Online Account Manager in the ‘Payments & Transfers’ section.
 Alternatively, you can call Customer Services on 0333 220 259.
-Opening hours are: Monday to Sunday 8am to 9pm, an automated service is also available Monday to Sunday 24 hours.
+Opening hours are: Monday to Friday 9am to 6pm and Saturday 9am to 4pm.
+We are closed on Sunday.
+An automated service is also Monday to Sunday 24 hours.

 Please remember that if you cannot make your payments for any reason, please let us know as soon as possible.
 Please call Customer Service and we will do what we can to help.